Do you know what a copywriter does?

 Despite some overlap, copy and content are not the same thing.

-Another point of confusion is people assuming that copywriting and content writing are interchangeable.
+Another point of confusion comes from people assuming that copywriting and content writing are interchangeable.
 This is understandable since you need both in your marketing and they often overlap.

 But here’s the key difference: copy is designed to get the reader to take immediate action.
 Content is designed to nurture or inform the reader.